CARE Act

 - These forms are available in English, Spanish, Chinese, Vietnamese, and Korean

-- CARE-050-INFO: Information for Petitioners—About the CARE Act
+- Form CARE-050-INFO (opens in a new window): Information for Petitioners—About the CARE Act

-- CARE-060-INFO: Information for Respondents—About the CARE Act
+- Form CARE-060-INFO (opens in a new window): Information for Respondents—About the CARE Act

-- CARE-100: Petition to Commence CARE Act Proceedings
+- Form CARE-100 (opens in a new window): Petition to Commence CARE Act Proceedings

 - California Courts Overview